MiroslavZaprazny/pherris/docs/feature-list.md

 Goal of the MVP is to be able to have basic navigation across the codebase and some autocomplete and diagnostics features.

-- [] Go to variable declaration/initialization (kinda done)
+- [x] Go to variable declaration/initialization
 - [x] Go to named type definition
+- [] Go to property declaration
-- [x] Go to methods/functions definition
+- [] Go to methods/functions definition
 - [] Find references
 - [] Go to interface/abstract classes implementation
 - [] Hover